byronpendason/mwtest/index.md

 These people, commonly known as the Anglo-Saxons, brought with them a religion that is both similar to, yet distinct from, the religion of the pre-Christian Nordic peoples.
 Fyrnsidu is a religion based upon the worship of the Anglo-Saxon gods, one's ancestors, and the wights (spirits) of the land around us and in our homes.
 If you're curious about Fyrnsidu, check out my slideshow [Introduction to Fyrnsidu](/fyrnsidu_intro/).
-The best resource to learn more about Fyrnsidu is [Fyrnsidu.faith](https://Fyrnsidu.faith).
+The best resource to learn more about Fyrnsidu is <a href="https://Fyrnsidu.faith" target="_blank">Fyrnsidu.faith</a>.

 ## About the Website